VP Pence leaves NFL game after players protest during anthem

 The White House also issued a statement from Pence, in which he says Americans should rally around the flag.
 Pence said: “I don’t think it’s too much to ask NFL players to respect the Flag and our National Anthem.”

-President Donald Trump later tweeted: “I asked @VP Pence to leave stadium if any players kneeled, disrespecting our country.
-I am proud of him and @SecondLady Karen.”

-Pence is a noted sports fan and it was the second major event he’s attended in his home state since taking office in January.
+Pence is a noted sports fan and it’s second major event he’s attended in his home state since taking office in January.
 He also attended May’s Indianapolis 500, a family tradition.

-Manning became the first Indianapolis-era player in Colts history to have his number retired.
-He also was inducted into the team’s Ring of Honor.
+Manning will become the first Indianapolis-era player in Colts history to have his number retired and will also be inducted into the team’s Ring of Honor.

 For more AP NFL coverage: http://pro32.ap.org and http://twitter.com/AP_NFL